avkonst/hookstate/docs/index/docs/04-nested-state.md

 ### Partial updates and deletions

-You may noticed the usage of [StateMethods.merge](typedoc-hookstate-core.md#merge) above.
-This does partial update to the state and can insert, update and delete array elements all in one call:
+You may have noticed the usage of [StateMethods.merge](typedoc-hookstate-core.md#merge) above.
+This does a partial update to the state and can insert, update and delete array elements all in one call:

 ```tsx
 const state = useStateLink([1000, 2000, 3000])